Digital Science Center Software List

 These programs will be useful when collecting and organizing references in order to create bibliographies.

-These programs are used to draw molecular structures in two- and three-dimensions, and to analyze chemical spectra.
+These programs are used to draw molecular structures in two- and three-dimensions, to analyze chemical spectra, to model biological behavior, and to produce visualizations of chemical and biological data.
+You can also organize your research with an electronic lab notebook.

 These programs are used to interact with contacts in real-time and to access files on remote computers.